arajeet-arj/Assignment/README.md

 ## Conclusion
 The Instagram-like Scrollable App showcases a seamless user experience, efficient state management, and responsive design.
 It leverages Redux for state management, optimizes API calls with caching, and includes a dark mode feature for user customization.

-The overview section provides an introduction to the project, explaining its purpose and key features.
-The documentation then proceeds with detailed information about the application's architecture, folder structure, and implementation details.
-The inclusion of screenshots and a flow chart further enhances the understanding of the app's design and functionality.